Make these delicious chewy chocolate chip tahini cookies, and you may never go back to plain chocolate chip cookies again!

 Start by preheating your oven to 325 degrees Fahrenheit.

 Grease a baking tray, or line it with parchment paper.
-Set this tray aside.
+Set this cookie tray aside.

 You can press in a few extra chips or roll the balls in sesame seeds if you wish.

-Place the balls on the prepared cookie tray, and press them down into cookie shapes if desired, because they do not spread much on their own.
+Place the balls on the prepared baking sheet, and press them down into cookie shapes if desired, because they do not spread much on their own.

-Bake on the oven’s center rack for eleven minutes, then remove the tray from the oven when the cookies still look under-baked.
+Bake on the oven’s center rack for eleven minutes.
+After this time, carefully remove the tray from the oven when the cookies still look under-baked.

 Let the tray cool for at least ten minutes, during which time the tahini cookies will firm up considerably.

-I like to transfer leftover cookies to a lidded container.
-Or place leftovers on a plate and enclose the entire plate in a large ziploc bag.
+I like to transfer any leftover cookies to a lidded container.
+Or place leftovers on a plate and enclose the entire plate in a large Ziploc bag.
 The chocolate chip tahini cookies are soft and chewy the next day.

 Tahini Cookies